SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/11_vm_issue_mitigation_plan.md

 This plan is built on the foundational principles of our Phoenix Hypervisor project:

 *   **Declarative Configuration:** The `phoenix_vm_configs.json` file remains the single source of truth for all VM definitions.
-*   **Idempotent Execution:** The `phoenix_orchestrator.sh` script will be enhanced to ensure all operations can be run multiple times without causing errors or unintended side effects.
+*   **Idempotent Execution:** The `phoenix` CLI and its manager scripts will be enhanced to ensure all operations can be run multiple times without causing errors or unintended side effects.
 *   **Cloud-Init First:** We will fully embrace `cloud-init` as the primary mechanism for first-boot configuration, ensuring a clean separation between the base template and the final VM state.
 *   **Filesystem Standardization:** We will standardize on the `ext4` filesystem provided by the official Ubuntu cloud image.
 This avoids the complexity of custom image creation and leverages a well-understood, reliable filesystem.